 The big granddaddy of them all, the California Riding and Hiking Trail traverses the northern part of the park for 37 miles through a variety of Mojave Desert landscapes.
 After starting at the Black Rock Canyon trailhead, the heads east past Eureka Peak and Quail Mountain to Ryan Mountain and Arch Rock.
 The eastern terminus for the California Riding and Hiking Trail is located near the North Entrance at the town of Twentynine Palms.

 Hiking this multi-day trail is a great way to get fully acquainted with Joshua Tree National Park’s unique desert ecosystem.
 It also requires a bit of pre-planning, particularly with regards to caching water as no water is available inside of the park.
-Stay tuned for a detailed hiking guide from my experience backpacking the California Riding and Hiking Trail in March 2021.

 Joshua Tree National Park Fee and Entrance Information